Scanboostar/SpecDrum-BIN2POK/README.md

 # SpecDrum-BIN2POK
-Convert a binary SpecDrum Kit to POK file(s)
+Convert audio samples in a binary SpecDrum Kit file (.BIN) to .POK file(s) for the ZX Spectrum

 In the article [Loading your own samples into the Cheetah SpecDrum](https://m-harrison.org/loading-your-own-samples-into-the-cheetah-specdrum/) Matt describes how to prepare a kit that can be used with SpecDrum on the ZX Spectrum.